 While planning our trip to New Zealand, we didn’t set aside any time for Wellington.
 We came to New Zealand for the nature, not the cities.
-That’s what we kept telling ourselves…
+At least that’s what we kept telling ourselves…

-But during our road trip around New Zealand, we got messages from a handful of people who told us we just had to make time for Wellington, the country’s capital city.
+But during our road trip around North Island of New Zealand, we got messages from a handful of people who told us we just had to make time for Wellington, the country’s capital city.
 “There are so many fun things to do in Wellington!” they all said.
 “You don’t want to skip this place!”